mioxyz/mochby/README.md

 # mochby
+**Warning!** This application is a hobbist's (me) half-baked experiment.
+You shouldn't think of this as a full release.
+With this said, I think it might prove as a helpful proof-of-concept more apt C programmers could take take inspiration from.
+The application originated from one of those »'but what if I did *this*?« kinda ideas.

 Gets raw keypresses from a keyboard device and executes commands if specified key-chords have been pressed.
 I started hacking this together last weekend as an answer to a years-old problem of mine, having to do with my window manager of choice, i3: It is not possible, as far as I know, to map »`capslock`+`any_letter`« to commands.
 This absolute botch of an application allows us to bypass the window manager completely, by reading directly from `/dev/path-to-keyboard-device` and proceeding to do whatever we want, which may or mayn't be a very good idea.
 Despite it's scariness, I do like this thing for it's zero-flips-given-naturedness.

 ## Setup & Install